jump-dev/JuMP.jl/docs/src/developers/contributing.md

 [here](https://github.com/jump-dev/JuMP.jl/tree/master/docs).

-If your change is small (like fixing typos, or one or two sentence corrections), the easiest way to do this is via Github's online editor.
-(Github has [help](https://help.github.com/articles/editing-files-in-another-user-s-repository/) on how to do this.)
+If your change is small (like fixing typos, or one or two sentence corrections), the easiest way to do this is via GitHub's online editor.
+(GitHub has [help](https://help.github.com/articles/editing-files-in-another-user-s-repository/) on how to do this.)